Foreign ministers of five Central Asian countries call on Prime Minister Modi - ExBulletin

 Foreign ministers of five Central Asian countries call on Prime Minister Modi

-Prime Minister Narendra Modi on Monday stressed the importance that India attaches to its long-standing relations with the countries of Central Asia as part of its “wider neighborhood”.
+On Monday, the foreign ministers of five Central Asian countries jointly summoned Prime Minister Narendra Modi.

-The Prime Minister said so when the foreign ministers of Kazakhstan, Kyrgyz Republic, Tajikistan, Turkmenistan and Uzbekistan jointly requested it.
+The meeting took place a day after their participation in the third India-Central Asia Dialogue hosted by Foreign Minister S Jaishankar.

-The foreign ministers of the five Central Asian countries were in India to participate in the third India-Central Asia dialogue organized by Foreign Minister S Jaishankar on Sunday.
+No details on the meeting between Modi and the visiting ministers were immediately available.

 In Sunday’s dialogue, India and the countries of Central Asia discussed a plethora of issues, including the situation in Afghanistan.